capella-sun/hasgo_flutter/README.md

 ## Getting Started

-Make sure flutter is configured according to the [online documentation](https://flutter.io/docs).
+Make sure Flutter is configured according to the [online documentation](https://flutter.io/docs) (See the `Getting Started` section if you're new to Flutter!).